 Capital expenditures are made primarily for increasing capacity, replacing equipment, supporting new product development and improving information technology systems.
-In addition, capital expenditures are made for the manufacture of instruments that are used in operating-type lease arrangements entered into with customers by certain of the Company's businesses.
-Capital expenditures totaled \$334 million in 2011, \$191 million in 2010 and \$175 million in 2009.
-The increase in capital spending in 2011 is primarily due to the acquisition of Beckman Coulter and the associated capitalization of instruments subject to operating-type leases through customer arrangements entered into in the second half of 2011.
-In 2012, the Company expects capital spending to approximate \$550 million, though actual expenditures will ultimately depend on business conditions.
-The expected increase in capital expenditures in 2012 is primarily attributable to the acquisition of Beckman Coulter as the majority of the business' customers enter into operating-type lease arrangements for use of its instrumentation products.
+In addition, capital expenditures are made for the manufacture of instruments that are used in operating-type lease arrangements that certain of the Company's businesses enter into with customers.
+Capital expenditures totaled \$458 million in 2012, \$334 million in 2011 and \$191 million in 2010.
+The increase in capital spending in 2011 and 2012 is primarily due to the acquisition of Beckman Coulter in June 2011 and the associated capitalization of instruments subject to operating-type leases through customer arrangements.
+In 2013, the Company expects capital spending to approximate \$500 million, though actual expenditures will ultimately depend on business conditions.